Code-Institute-Submissions/Milestone-9/README.md

 * Opera has an alignment issue with my play buttons in the albums cards in the Discography section of the site.

-https://app.slack.com/client/T0L30B202/C0L316Z96I used a site known as [LambdaTest](https://www.lambdatest.com/) to run my code in mac and safari software and the site appears to be broken.
+I used a site known as [LambdaTest](https://www.lambdatest.com/) to run my code in mac and safari software and the site appears to be broken.
 This is not official software so i cannot be sure the results are accurate.
 When tested my project through chrome and others on this site it also showed me errors which i do not have.

 ### User Story Testing